 This word site does a much better job of searching out synonyms and presenting a lot of related information around the results.
 The synonyms themselves are again hyperlinked.
 You have an audio help for the pronunciation; a dropdown to translate the word into another language; a word image; a Q&A box if you have a question about the word; a citation aid; and alternative search options which give you things like quotes ad abbreviations on the main word.
 You can also search for song lyrics which have the particular word.

 When it comes to word apps, I think this is one of the neater ones.
 The Synonym Finder gives you hyperlinked words along with its definition and usage.
-You can also use the search box to get to the antonyms of a word and definitions too (also see the Directory mention).
+You can also use the search box to get to the antonyms of a word and definitions too.

 Thsrs is a “˜shorter’ thesaurus.
 As the play on the name suggests, the synonym finder gives you synonyms shorter than the word you’re looking up.
 Why?
 Blame it on Twitter where you have to fit everything into 140 characters or less without using any ugly abbreviations.
-The site also gives you a browser plug-in (see the Directory mention).
+The site also gives you a browser plug-in.

 The BHT is one of the databases that Thsrs pings.
 The word index is again based on Princeton University’s WordNet database, the Carnegie Mellon Pronouncing Dictionary and suggestions from the user community.
 The word tool returns quite a large hyperlinked list which can be explored further.
 Right below you will get a dropdown which you can use to search out antonyms, rhymes, a related word, and synonyms.